Skip to Main Content

 Special Collections

-The library has three contemporary collections of books: New Books, the Anti-Racist Collection, and the Browsing Collection.
-You can find all three collections in the first row of stacks (102) on the library’s main floor.
+The library has two contemporary collections of books: the Anti-Racist Collection and the Browsing Collection.
+You can find both on the library’s main floor.

 Borrowing from Other Penn State Libraries